 I am currently working on new projects spanning big data, biomedicine, and Internet technologies.
+We will be publicly launching soon.
 I'm also an adviser to Collective Health, which is hiring for a variety of roles—get in touch if interested.

 WalmartLabs was formed upon Walmart's acquisition of Kosmix.
 Among other initiatives, I created and led Get On The Shelf, a contest and web series that helped small businesses and gained positive attention in social and traditional media.

 I joined Kosmix upon its acquisition of my startup, Cruxlux.

 Founded with a friend; we built powerful new technologies related to search, context, and semantic relationships.

 At Stanford, I served project management and lead development roles for Folding@Home, a distributed computing project (simulating protein folding and drug binding) that grew into the most powerful in the world.

 I did my B.S., M.S., and Ph.D. at Stanford University.
 I also was a Mayfield Fellow there.

 related to the application of novel computational, biomedical, and chemical technologies

 Monta Vista High School Career Night ("Giving Yourself Options with Interdisciplinary STEM") - 2014 >>

 Dreamforce (Panelist for "Retail Industry Keynote") - 2013